myreze-labs/myreze/README.md

 - **Data Packages**: Container for geospatial data with time information
 - **Time**: Flexible time representation (timestamps, spans, series)
 - **Renderers**: Visualization schemas for different platforms
+- **Visualization Types**: Metadata indicating how data should be interpreted and rendered

 ## Usage